 The PBAC noted there are no randomised controlled trials for raxtozinameran specifically, however at the time of TGA registration, efficacy was inferred using immunobridging studies that compared the immune response elicited by raxtozinameran to that of the original BNT162b2 vaccine, based on an implicit assumption that immune response is a valid surrogate for efficacy.

-The PBAC noted that the primary evidence to support the effectiveness of raxtozinameran (estimated VE of raxtozinameran for hospitalisation) was derived from eight observational studies as shown in (Antunes 2024, Caffrey 2024, Hansen 2024, Link-Gelles 2024, Monge 2024, Nguyen 2024, Nunes 2024, Tartof 2024).
+The PBAC noted that the primary evidence to support the effectiveness of raxtozinameran (estimated VE of raxtozinameran for hospitalisation) was derived from eight observational studies as shown in Table 10 (Antunes 2024, Caffrey 2024, Hansen 2024, Link-Gelles 2024, Monge 2024, Nguyen 2024, Nunes 2024, Tartof 2024).
 The PBAC noted that pivotal RCTs for the BNT162b2 platform such as Study C459001 for the primary course and Study C4591031 for a third dose were not considered in the submission’s estimation of VE, as they did not use raxtozinameran.
-The PBAC noted that estimates of VE for raxtozinameran against hospitalisation ranged from 49% to 76% in immunocompetent populations, and from 27% to 56% in immunocompromised populations in the period in which XBB.1.5 was predominant, and were lower during the period in which JN.1 was predominant as reported in (between 36% and 60% for immunocompetent; and 7% to 27% for immunocompromised).
+The PBAC noted that estimates of VE for raxtozinameran against hospitalisation ranged from 49% to 76% in immunocompetent populations, and from 27% to 56% in immunocompromised populations in the period in which XBB.1.5 was predominant, and were lower during the period in which JN.1 was predominant as reported in Table 10 (between 36% and 60% for immunocompetent; and 7% to 27% for immunocompromised).
 The PBAC noted that the submission provided an analysis intended to estimate VE for people who are immunocompetent vs those who are immunocompromised.
 The PBAC considered that this analysis had a high degree of uncertainty and that, although VE was potentially reduced in people who are immunocompromised, their background risk of severe disease was higher and there was thus greater clinical need for vaccination of these populations.

 The PBAC noted that the primary evidence to support the safety of raxtozinameran was not drawn from the eight studies described in paragraph 7.11, as they did not specifically report safety outcomes.
 Instead, the safety claim for raxtozinameran was supported by 1) safety data including reactogenicity and AE profile of raxtozinameran from Substudy A and Substudy B of Study C4591054; 2) a review of data from the pivotal phase 3 trials and reports of real-world studies with BNT162b2 vaccines, not specifically raxtozinameran; and 3) an overview of five studies examining the long-term safety of BNT162b2 vaccines; and 4) a summary of the sixth Periodic Safety Update Report (PSUR) for BNT162b2 vaccines.
 The PBAC noted that by the end of the PSUR reporting period, approximately 4.85 billion doses had been distributed worldwide, including original, bivalent, and XBB.1.5-adapted vaccines.
 The PSUR concluded that based on real-world data and clinical trials, no significant long-term safety concerns warranting changes to regulatory guidance or risk management strategies were found.
 The PBAC noted that the sponsor is required to submit pharmacovigilance data to the TGA on a regular basis.